Probiotics for Horses: Gut Health, Digestion, and Performance

 1. Feed Changes

-Sudden changes in hay, grain, supplements, or pasture can disrupt the microbial populations responsible for fiber digestion.
-When the hindgut does not have time to adapt, manure consistency may change.
+Sudden changes in hay, grain, supplements, or pasture disrupt the microbial populations responsible for fiber digestion.
+When the hindgut does not have time to adapt, manure consistency can change.

 2. Stress and Travel

-Travel, competition, environmental changes, and routine disruption can all influence digestion.
+Travel, competition, environmental changes, and routine disruption influence digestion.
 Some horses respond to stress with changes in manure consistency, including loose stool.

 3. Hindgut Imbalance

 The hindgut is where microbial fermentation takes place.
-If microbial balance shifts, fiber digestion becomes less efficient, and manure consistency may become irregular.
+If microbial balance shifts, fiber digestion becomes less efficient, and manure consistency becomes irregular.

 4. Diet Composition

-Diets that are high in starch or inconsistent in forage intake may affect fermentation patterns.
-Horses are designed to process fiber, so changes in diet structure can influence digestive stability.
+Diets that are high in starch or inconsistent in forage intake affect fermentation patterns.
+Horses are designed to process fiber, so changes in diet structure influence digestive stability.

 5. Hydration and Environmental Factors

-Water intake, weather conditions, and overall hydration can influence manure consistency.
-Heat, travel, and reduced water consumption may all play a role.
+Water intake, weather conditions, and hydration influence manure consistency.
+Heat, travel, reduced water consumption, and electrolyte changes all play a role in digestive function.

 Temporary vs Ongoing Loose Manure